mqz0211/bts/README.md

 ---
 🚀 What is BTS?

-BTS (Beat The System) is a Python GUI program that automates AINS book entries.
+BTS  is a Python GUI program that automates AINS book entries.

 It: